Skip to main content

 Frequently Asked Questions

 JSON-LD (JavaScript Object Notation for Linked Data) is a way of structuring information on your website so machines can read it directly.
-Think of it as a machine-readable business card that tells AI exactly what your business is and does, without interpretation.
+Think of it as a machine-readable business card that gives crawlers clean facts about your business.

 AI systems face messy web data: inconsistent business names, addresses written multiple ways, services scattered across pages.
 JSON-LD gives AI structured, unambiguous data about your business, improving their confidence in recommending you.

 Start with LocalBusiness (or a specific subtype like Plumber or BeautySalon), which covers name, address, phone, hours, and service area.
-Add Service schema for what you offer, and AggregateRating schema to display your review stats.
+Add Service schema for what you offer, FAQPage for useful questions, and sameAs links to verified profiles.

 JSON-LD goes in a script tag in your page's head or body.
-It's invisible to visitors but readable by search engines and AI systems.
+Visitors usually do not see it, but crawlers can read it.
 Most CMS platforms have plugins to add it, or your developer can implement it directly.

 Keep reading